List of school attacks in China: Hainan knife attack

 On May 19, 2010, at Hainan Institute of Science and Technology (海南科技职业学院), a vocational college in Haikou, Hainan, more than ten men charged into a dormitory wielding knives around 2:30 a.m.; after attacking the security guard and disabling security cameras, nine students were injured, one seriously.
 The local men attacked the dorm in an act of revenge and retaliation against college students following conflict the previous day at an off-campus food stall in which four students were injured, for a total of 13.

 August 2010

-On August 4, 2010, 26-year-old Fang Jiantang (方建堂) slashed more than 20 children and staff with a 60 cm knife at a kindergarten in Zibo, Shandong province, killing three children and one teacher.
+On August 4, 2010, 26-year-old Fang Jiantang (方建堂) slashed more than 20 children and staff with a 60 cm knife at a kindergarten in Zibo, Shandong, killing three children and one teacher.
 Of the injured, three other children and four teachers were taken to a hospital.
 After being caught, Fang confessed to the crime.
 There was no known motive.